RSGallery2/RSG2_Gallery_Component/README.md

 RSGallery2 is one of several gallery extensions/components for the well known CMS Joomla!

 ## About RSGallery2
-RSGallery is around since the Mambo days and is orginally developed by Ronald Smit.
+RSGallery is around since the Mambo days and is originally developed by Ronald Smit.
 Since then RSGallery2 has evolved with the joomla content management into what it is nowadays.

 RSGallery2 is released by the GPL licence and will be **free to use** (as in free beer).